 A smaller temple dedicated to a saint called Bram Baba has a lot of Khadaun or wooden footwear offered.

 A temple dedicated to Durga is next to the main temple.
-An ancient lion idol stands in front of the temple smeared with vermilion giving an impression that it was once a part of a temple that should be larger than the current one.
+An ancient lion idol stands in front of the temple smeared with vermilion giving the impression that it was once a part of a temple that should be larger than the current one.

 A flight of stairs goes from here to Ashtabhuja temple.

-Town of Vindhyachal is full of small temples.
+The town of Vindhyachal is full of small temples.
 Let me take you to the one I visited: